 In Vrindavan these days, it has become common to see people carrying a small basket, sometimes covered, sometimes uncovered.
 The basket (tokri), often plastic, usually contains Deity, mostly Bal Gopal.
 This practice may seem strange to the uninitiated, and may strike others as an expression of bhakti, but, those acquainted with the shastric instructions on Deity worship are likely to condemn this practice, as it goes against the established maryada (morality) and sishtachar (code of conduct).

 One Brajwasi who has spoken out against this practice is Dr Giriraj Nangia.
-In a video posted on You Tube last year, Dr Nangia explains why people might want to think again before carrying their Thakurij around in public places.
+In a video posted on You Tube, Dr Nangia explains why people might want to think again before carrying their Thakurij around in public places.

 Dr Nangia relates an incident that occurred when he came home to find two people sitting on a nearby doorstep.
 He asked what they were doing.
 The reply was that they were waiting to be let into a friend’s apartment.
 So Dr Nangia welcomed them to his home.